 Rod: We didn’t get into that level of detail, specifying how ECY would require permittees to calculate the area.

-Peter: It would be good if you could carry points over from one permit to another if you complete a very big project within a single permit cycle.
+Peter: It would be good if you could carry points over from one permit cycle to another if you complete a very big project within a single permit cycle.

 Bill: This gets back to a discussion from 2018 when we realized that each Phase I had a different palette of projects they completed, that weren’t strategically designed to fit into any kind of point system.
 You don’t want a point system that disincentivizes the most important project because of their size.